T. L. Wallace, Associate Professor and Academic Chair

 Qingguo Wang, Associate Professor

-The department houses two academic programs: data science and computational biology.
+The department houses three academic programs: data analytics, data science, and computational biology.
 These programs provide a broad foundation for students interested in a range of topics and disciplines intersecting with data science and/or computational biology.

 Career Opportunities May Include: